 Pearl of the Algarve

-Seahorses, dolphins, flamingos, chameleons, migratory birds can be spotted in the beautiful and unique nature reserve Ria Formosa in sunny Algarve, where Boutique Hotel Guesthouse-Moncarapacho is located.
+Seahorses, dolphins, flamingos, chameleons, and migratory birds can be spotted in the beautiful and unique nature reserve Ria Formosa in sunny Algarve, where Boutique Hotel Guesthouse-Moncarapacho is located.

 East Algarve in Portugal

-Nature reserve Ria Formosa
+Ria Formosa Nature Reserve

-Unique environment for birdwatchers and walkers
+Unique environment for birdwatchers and hikers

 When it gets dark, we see in the distance the small fishing boats on the Atlantic Ocean catching octopus with bright lights.
 Every morning they are sold fresh in the market halls in the various seaside villages.